Last updated on May 13th, 2026 at 09:05 pm

 Both prohibit gender-based discrimination in recruitment for the same or similar work.

-Companies Act 2013 and SEBI Governance Standards on Fair Procurement
+Corporate Governance Standards: Companies Act 2013 and SEBI Guidelines on Fair Procurement

 Corporate governance norms require fairness, transparency, and non-discrimination in all business operations, including procurement.